Modeling echo chambers and polarization dynamics in social networks

-Echo chambers, indeed, are identified by the correspondence between the distribution of opinions in the population and the topology of the interaction network.
-Hence, users are more likely connected to peers sharing similar opinions fostering information exchange among like-minded individuals.
-On a network level, this translates into a correlation between the opinion of a user $i$, $x_i$, and the average opinions of her nearest neighbors, $\langle x_i\rangle^{NN} \equiv {1/k_i} \sum_j a_{ij} x_j$, where $a_{ij}$ represents the (static) adjacency matrix of the interaction network and $k_i \equiv \sum_j a_{ij}$ defines the degree of node $i$.
-Fig.~\ref{fig:fig4} shows color-coded contour maps of the density of users in the phase space $(x, \langle x\rangle^{NN})$, for both empirical data and the model.
-The interaction network in Fig.~\ref{fig:fig4}(a) is obtained by aggregating the dynamical contacts of the model for 15 timesteps which corresponds to the same number of temporal network snapshots; a time span for the opinion profile remained stable.
-Both our model (Fig.~\ref{fig:fig4}(a)) and all data sets under investigation (Figs.~\ref{fig:fig4}(b)\,-\,(d)) clearly show two bright areas characterized by a high density of users with like-minded neighbors, identifying two echo chambers corresponding to opposite opinion groups.
+Echo chambers are identified by the correspondence between the distribution of opinions in the population and the topology of the interaction network.
+Hence, users are more likely to connect to peers sharing similar opinions, which fosters information exchange among likely-minded individuals.
+On a network level, this translates into a correlation between the opinion of a user $i$, $x_i$, and the average opinions of her nearest neighbors, $\langle x_i\rangle^{NN} \equiv {1/k_i} \sum_j a_{ij} x_j$ \cite{Cota2019}, where $a_{ij}$ represents the (static) adjacency matrix of the aggregated interaction network and $k_i \equiv \sum_j a_{ij}$ defines the degree of node $i$.
+Fig.~\ref{fig:fig4} shows colored contour maps of the density of users in the $(x, \langle x\rangle^{NN})$ plane, for both empirical data and the model.
+The interaction network in Fig.~\ref{fig:fig4}(a) is obtained by aggregating 45 snapshots of the temporal network, where the system is in a polarized state.
+Both our model (Fig.~\ref{fig:fig4}(a)) and empirical data (Figs.~\ref{fig:fig4}(b)\,-\,(d)) clearly show two bright areas characterized by a high density of users with likely-minded neighbors, identifying two echo chambers corresponding to opposite opinion groups.